AuDel-Ada/AuDel-Ada/README.md

 ### Hi there 👋

+You will find here some projects developed during my training at ADA TECH SCHOOL PARIS.
+For more details, here is the address of my portfolio: https://audel-ada.github.io/ (only in French, for the moment)

 <!--
 **AuDel-Ada/AuDel-Ada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.